 2.2.2 Instantaneous Measurements with Multiparameter Datasonde however, the instrument was treated as a mobile unit and real time readings of DO, temperature, conductivity, and pH were manually recorded on field data sheets.
 Measurements were taken as a profile through the water column, from the surface to the channel bottom at 1-meter increments, to characterize water quality with depth during the recurring spot measurements.
 Profile measurements were taken at the 9 stations located in the Project impoundments (W-01, W-02, W-03, BF-01, BF-02, BF-03, V-01, V-02, and V-03).
 During profiles, the boat was allowed to drift with the river current to control the depth of the instrument and to represent the same parcel of water moving downstream.
 The datasonde was lowered through the water via the instrument cable; with each change in instrument depth, we allowed the live readings to stabilize before recording values on the data sheets.
-Stations located at mid-impoundment and upper impoundment sites were marked initially and relocated at each sampling visit with a handheld GPS to maintain the sampling site location.
+Stations located at each sampling visit with a handheld GPS to maintain the sampling site location.
 Stations located immediately above each dam were identified by the deployed datasonde buoy.